 On the bright side, once you ditch the car, places not to miss in downtown Vancouver are just a walk away.
 Alternatively, rent a bicycle and see if you can navigate the streets of the British Columbia’s largest city as easily as those in Amsterdam.
 The most popular way to get around downtown Vancouver, though, is to adhere to services of good old public transport or skytrain system.

 3. Where to Stay during Your First Visit to Vancouver: Budget Places not to Miss

 Vancouver is not the cheapest city to travel to.
 Attractions, food, accommodation… Everything comes with a higher price tag compared to some other destinations in Canada.
 Yet even Vancouver has its money-saving secrets.
 And the first of them is to never miss neighborhoods, such as North Vancouver, that abound with affordable places to stay at.

 4. Don’t Forget Umbrella

-Vancouver reminded me of Nashville, USA.
-Once it started to rain, it lasted for days.
+Vancouver reminded me of Nashville.
+Once it starts raining, it lasts for days.
 Thus, an umbrella is not a luxury item, but a necessary travel accessory here.

 Your chances of missing Vancouver’s rains are higher from May though September.
-The weather’s mood sours a lot between October and February.
+Weather’s mood sours a lot between October and February.
 So embrace all shades of grey and explore these 9 places you can’t miss in Vancouver, sun or rain.

 5. Be Hiking Ready